shastajs/shasta-data-view/README.md

 You can define three functions:

-- `fetch`
+- `resolveData`
   - Defaults to doing nothing
-  - Triggered on mount/update when any `storeProps` are not fulfilled
+  - Triggered on mount/update when any `storeProps` (what you give to shasta's connect function) are not fulfilled
   - Responsible for dispatching any actions to fetch data
 - `renderData`
   - Defaults to displaying nothing